Vaultic-LLC/OPAQUE.Net/README.md

 ### Usage

-The client and server operations can be invoked through the `OpaqueServer` and `OpaqueClient` objects like so
+The API is exposed through the `OpaqueServer` and `OpaqueClient` objects.
 ```cs
 OpaqueServer server = new OpaqueServer();
 OpaqueClient client = new OpaqueClient();